Kaya-Sem/persistent-playlist-manager/README.md

 The script creates the following directory structure in your home directory:

 ```
-~/.album-manager/
-├── albums/          # M3U8 playlist files
+~/Music/PPM/
+└── playlists/
+    ├── Playlist1/
+    │   ├── Playlist1.m3u8
-│   ├── Album1.m3u8
+    │   ├── song1.mp3 (hard link)
-│   ├── Album2.m3u8
+    │   ├── song2.mp3 (hard link)
     │   └── ...
-└── songs/           # Hard-linked song files
-    ├── song1.mp3
+    ├── Playlist2/
-    ├── song2.mp3
+    │   ├── Playlist2.m3u8
+    │   └── ...
     └── ...
 ```

 ## How It Works

-1. **Data Storage**: All album data is stored in `~/.album-manager/`
+1. **Data Storage**: All playlist data is stored in `~/Music/PPM/playlists/`
-2. **Hard Links**: When you add a song to an album, the script creates a hard link to the original file in the songs directory
+2. **Hard Links**: When you add a song to a playlist, the script creates a hard link to the original file in the playlist directory
-3. **M3U8 Format**: Each album is stored as an M3U8 playlist file with proper headers
+3. **M3U8 Format**: Each playlist is stored as an M3U8 playlist file with proper headers
 4. **Duplicate Handling**: If multiple songs have the same filename, the script automatically renames them (e.g., `song.mp3`, `song_1.mp3`, `song_2.mp3`)

 ## Supported Audio Formats